 1500 Illinois St.

 Golden, CO 80401-1869 or

 A penalty will be assessed against a student if payment is not received in full by the official day of registration.
 The penalty is described in the schedule of courses for each semester.
 If payment is not completed by the sixth week of class, the student may be officially withdrawn from classes.

-Registration for classes at Mines implies an obligation by the student to meet all related financial responsibilities in a timely manner.
+Registration for classes at CSM implies an obligation by the student to meet all related financial responsibilities in a timely manner.
 Students who do not fulfill their financial obligations according to published deadlines are subject to the following: late payment penalties accrued on any outstanding balance, and the withholding of transcripts.
 Past due accounts will be turned over to Colorado Central Collection Services in accordance with Colorado law.
 Collection costs will be added to the student’s account, and delinquencies may be reported to national credit bureaus.

 Refunds for tuition and fees are made according to the following policy:

 The amount of tuition and fee assessment is based primarily on each student’s enrolled courses.
 In the event a student withdraws from a course or courses, assessments will be adjusted as follows: